-Preference Description

-Compact Window Title Bar Moves the File, Edit, Thought, View, etc. menu items up into the frame of the app.
+Preference Description Compact Window Title Bar Moves the File, Edit, Thought, View, etc. menu items up into the frame of the app.
+Hide Brain Name in Tags When selected, Brain tabs will only display the current active thought.
 Theme Switch between Light and Dark Mode.